ENG4112 Research Project Part 2

 Harvard (AGPS) is the referencing system required in this course.
 Students should use Harvard (AGPS) style in their assignments to format details of the information sources they have cited in their work.
 The Harvard (AGPS) style to be used is defined by the USQ Library's referencing guide. http://www.usq.edu.au/library/referencing

-ENROLMENT. (i) A student will not be permitted to undertake ENG4112 Research Project Part 2 unless he/she has a current grade of IIP (Incomplete in Progress) in ENG4111 Research Project Part 1. (ii) Students will normally undertake ENG4112 Research Project Part 2 in the semester immediately following their completion of ENG4111 Research Project Part 1. (iii) Simultaneous enrolment in ENG4903 Professional Practice 2 (which encompasses project presentation, including seminars) is expected UNLESS course ENG4112 is being undertaken as part of a postgraduate program. (iv) The Research Project is a capstone course in the program which allows the student to integrate and extend their knowledge from a number of diverse areas within their program.
+ENROLMENT. (i) A student will not be permitted to undertake ENG4112 Research Project Part 2 unless he/she has a current grade of IIP (Incomplete in Progress) in ENG4111 Research Project Part 1. (ii) Students will normally undertake ENG4112 Research Project Part 2 in the semester immediately following their completion of ENG4111 Research Project Part 1.
+Students will normally only be permitted to take the semester 1 offer of ENG4112 if they have an IIP grade for ENG4111 and failed to complete ENG4112 in the preceding semester. (iii) Simultaneous enrolment in ENG4903 Professional Practice 2 (which encompasses project presentation, including seminars). (iv) The Research Project is a capstone course in the program which allows the student to integrate and extend their knowledge from a number of diverse areas within their program.
 For this reason the Research Project (comprising the two courses ENG4111 and ENG4112) should be undertaken in the final year of a student's study program, except with the approval of the Head of Discipline.